SamP923/Computer-Vision-using-TensorFlow/README.md

 Find .config files in `models/research/object_detection/samples/configs`, then choose the one according to what model you’re using, then change the batch size.

-## Previous Work
+## Legacy Content
 This repo previously hosted a clone of Tensorflow's examples repository.
 I am now working with TensorFlow's models repository.
 I had been working on retraining the image classification model to recognize flowers.
-Eventually, I wanted it to train it to recognize new objects.

 ### Helpful Links:
 [Original Repository](https://github.com/tensorflow/examples "TensorFlow's example repository")